John of Joinville: Tradition of the text

 The surviving manuscripts consist of one old copy of the text and two later copies.
 The manuscript that was given to Louis has not survived.

 The oldest manuscript is obviously very close to the original.
 It is found in the inventory of 1373 of the library of Charles V of France.
 Furthermore, according to the illuminations, it can be dated to the years 1330–1340, about 20 years after the original manuscript.
 This copy remained in the royal library and then passed to Philip the Good, Duke of Burgundy, before reaching Brussels, where it was lost.
 It was rediscovered only in 1746, when Brussels was taken by French troops.
 This Brussels manuscript is now located in the Bibliothèque nationale de France.
 It is one volume of 391 pages in two columns.
 The first page is decorated with gold and illuminations, and with a painting representing Joinville presenting his book to Louis.
 The text is divided into paragraphs, each beginning with a gilded letter.

-Two editions have been created from one translation of Joinville's text (which does not survive itself), created by Antoine Pierre in 1547 and by Claude Ménard in 1617 respectively.
-Pierre's text is corrupted from the modifications of the original text and from fanciful additions, while Ménard's is an excellent scholarly work.
+Two editions have been created from one translation of Joinville's text (which does not survive itself), created by Antoine Pierre in 1547 and by Claude Ménard in 1617, respectively.
+Pierre's text is corrupted by modifications of the original text and fanciful additions, while Ménard's is an excellent scholarly work.

 Finally, a third copy of the text comes from two manuscripts which appear to date from the second quarter of the 16th century.
 These are modernized transcriptions with systematic renovation of the language, from one older manuscript and the Brussels manuscript.

 General perspectives on the work

 Joinville was a knight.
-He was neither a cleric skilled in composing books, nor a chronicler informed by researching written or oral information.
+He was neither a cleric skilled in composing books nor a chronicler informed by researching written or oral information.
 Nevertheless, his writing is sincere and neutral.
 He wrote about everything he personally experienced during the reign of Saint Louis, essentially the crusade in Egypt and their stay in the Holy Land.
 His narrative is full of life, anecdotes and even humour.
 It is more of a personal testimony about the king than a history of his reign.

 The freshness and precision of his memories are impressive, especially since he wrote his work some decades after the fact.
 Certain medievalists explain this by supposing that Joinville had often recounted his past orally or that he had previously committed it to writing before beginning his work.

 Joinville speaks almost as much about himself as he does about the king, the subject of his book, but he does it in such a natural manner that he never gives the impression that he wants to place himself above the king.
 Thus we have an incomparable clarity about the ways of thinking of a 13th-century man.
 For this reason, modern editors have sometimes said the work is more of a memoir than a history or a biography of Saint Louis.